gasnew/crosswyrd/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can run Crosswyrd locally for development purposes with the following instructions.
+You can run Crosswyrd locally with the following instructions.

 ### Prerequisites